hobrasoft-cz/PDFMU/README.md

 2. Go to "pdfmu/target" in command line
 3. `java -jar pdfmu-1.0-SNAPSHOT-jar-with-dependencies.jar`

+### Generate documentation using Maven and javadoc

+1. Go to "pdfmu" in command line
+2. `mvn javadoc:javadoc`

+To inspect the resulting documentation open "pdfmu/target/site/apidocs/index.html".

 ### Generate documentation using Doxygen

 1. Go to "." in command line